mahmoudramadan0040/Store_Backend/README.md

 * connect to default postgres databse as server root user
 > psql -U postgres
 * in psql run this to create user
-> CREATE USER postgress WITH PASSWORD 'moon'
+> CREATE USER mahmoud WITH PASSWORD 'moon'
 * in psql run the following
 > CREATE DATABASE Store_dev;
 ###